Eric-Lingren/oanda_v20_platform_public/readme.md

 * added config.ini file to hold standard args
 * changed the name of setup folder to config so it does not clash with setup.py file
 * changed the class inheritance so the kwargs can be passed straight to the bot instance
-* changed the class inheritance so subclasses are nolonger called in the parent class
+* changed the class inheritance so subclasses are no longer called in the parent class
 * added import statements to the the strategies ```__init__.py``` to make bot import simpler
-* changed the logging to update a file and report to the console
+* changed the logging to update a file and report to the console with different levels of information
+  and removed the logging function and added the setup logging script to the start of main.py
+  so its the first code to run
 * added a datestamp to the log filenames
 * added requirements.txt for local environment setup
 * directory structure changed for pytest setup
 * added some tests
+* added Travis CI and Codecov for build monitoring
+* added setup.py and an .egg file starting to work towards easy deployment as a package

 # Oanda v20 Platform - Public Version - Readme from upstream remote